IcemanMick/ci_pp1_royal-canal-bjj/README.md

 13. As a site owner, I want to my website to be visually appealing and easy to navigate.
 14. As a site owner, I want new members to be able to easily join my gym.
 15. As a site owner, I want to update my current and new members with any new developments at the gym.

+## Website Design

+### Layout

+As with Jiu Jitsu, simplicity is usually the key to victory.
+With this in mind the layout of the website has been kept simple.
+This is to allow the user to have a positive experience without being overwhelmed by too many images or options to click on.

+The website consists of four pages:
+- Home Page
+- About Us
+- Classes
+- Contact Us

+Each page layout is similar, with a navigation menu at the top, an image below the navigation menu, and the subsequent information relating to that page name located below that image.
+All images and information are centered for a pleasant user experience, removing the need to search around the webpage for features.
+Users quickly become accustomed to information location.